ufidon/sec/labs/lab06/README.md

 sudo apt-add-repository ppa:mrazavi/gvm
 sudo apt install gvm
 # during the installation
 # 1. Do you want to enable redis unix socket in /etc/redis/redis.conf?
 Choose YES
 # 2. Configure database for gvmd-pg with dbconfig-common?
 Choose YES
 # 3. Host name of the PostgreSQL database server for gvmd-pg: Choose localhost
 # 4. PostgreSQL application password for gvmd-pg: LEAVE IT BLANK and let it to be generated randomly.

 # 4. Update greenbone (TAKE LOTS OF TIME)
+# populate nvt
 sudo greenbone-nvt-sync
+# populate cves
 sudo greenbone-scapdata-sync
+# sudo -u gvm -g gvm greenbone-feed-sync --type SCAP
+# polulate cert
 sudo greenbone-certdata-sync
+# sudo -u gvm -g gvm greenbone-feed-sync --type CERT
 # 5. Access https://localhost:9392/ in a browser

 # 6. In case you have the problem that the scan configs are missing
-sudo -u gvm -g gvm greenbone-feed-sync --type GVMD_DATA sudo -u gvm -g gvm greenbone-feed-sync --type SCAP sudo -u gvm -g gvm greenbone-feed-sync --type CERT
+sudo -u gvm -g gvm greenbone-feed-sync --type GVMD_DATA
 ```